arbor-sim/arbor/doc/python/cable_cell_format.rst

 .. py:function:: write_component(dec, filename)
    :noindex:

    Write the :class:`decor` to file.
-Use the most recent version of the cable cell format to construct the meta-data.
+Use the most recent version of the cable cell format to construct the metadata.

    :param decor dec: the decor to be written to file.
    :param str filename: the name of the file.